 - Install a water-resistant flooring material (as listed above and according to manufacturer’s specifications) that extends wall to wall and is continuous under fixtures and cabinets, with only those penetrations needed for plumping pipes.

 - Caulk and seal all plumbing pipe penetrations.

 - Install water-resistant baseboard material that is sealed to the floor or install floor material that is turned up at the walls and sealed at the corners.

 - Install a floor drain that is properly attached to the home’s sewer system.

 - Install a raised sill at doorways to contain any excess water that may flow toward the rest of the home.

 - Make sure all drywall is installed at least ½-inch above the finished floor to reduce the chance of wall materials coming into contact with and absorbing water.

 Avoid installing carpet in areas that routinely get wet or have an increased likelihood of getting wet such as bathrooms, kitchens, entryways, laundry areas, and utility rooms.

 When home building, employ a comprehensive water management strategy.

-The ENERGY STAR Certified Homes Water Management System Builder Checklist recommends that wall-to-wall carpet not be installed within 2.5 feet of toilets, tubs, and showers.
+4.1 Wall-to-wall carpet not installed within 2.5 ft. of toilets, tubs, and showers.